ytthuan/open-deep-research/README.md

   <img src="demo.gif" alt="Open Deep Research Demo" width="800"/>
 </div>

 An open-source alternative to Gemini Deep Research, built to generate AI-powered reports from web search results with precision and efficiency.
+Supporting multiple AI platforms (Google, OpenAI, Anthropic) and models, it offers flexibility in choosing the right AI model for your research needs.

 This app functions in three key steps:

 1. **Search Results Retrieval**: Using the Bing Search API, the app fetches comprehensive search results for the specified search term.
 2. **Content Extraction**: Leveraging JinaAI, it retrieves and processes the contents of the selected search results, ensuring accurate and relevant information.
-3. **Report Generation**: With the curated search results and extracted content, the app generates a detailed report tailored to your custom prompts, providing insightful and synthesized output.
+3. **Report Generation**: With the curated search results and extracted content, the app generates a detailed report using your chosen AI model (Gemini, GPT-4, Sonnet, etc.), providing insightful and synthesized output tailored to your custom prompts.

 Open Deep Research combines powerful tools to streamline research and report creation in a user-friendly, open-source platform.
-You can customize the app to your needs (change the model, prompt, update rate limits and number of results both fetched and selected etc.)
+You can customize the app to your needs (select your preferred AI model, customize prompts, update rate limits, and configure the number of results both fetched and selected).

 ## Features

 - 🔍 Web search with time filtering
 - 📄 Content extraction from web pages
-- 🤖 AI-powered report generation
+- 🤖 Multi-platform AI support (Google Gemini, OpenAI GPT, Anthropic Sonnet)
+- 🎯 Flexible model selection with granular configuration
 - 📊 Multiple export formats (PDF, Word, Text)
 - ⚡ Rate limiting for stability
 - 📱 Responsive design